-Problem is, I’m not happy with my compartmentalization of things.
+Problem is, I’m unhappy with my compartmentalization of things.

 The opposite is also true.
 Busyness is stressful, distracting and disconnecting.
-I want as little of that as possible.
+I want less.

 This doesn’t mean I want to do less.
 (And for many of you, doing less might not be an option.)

-But it does mean I’m working on shifting my relationship with busyness and rush—mentally slowing down and inviting in ease, even if what I “get done” stays the same.
+But it does mean I’m working on shifting my relationship with busyness and rush – mentally slowing down and inviting in ease, even if what I “get done” holds steady.

-Part of this work involves internalizing—and accepting—the reality that our to-do lists will never, ever be finished.
+Part of this work involves acknowledging the reality that our to-do lists will never, ever be finished.

 Another part involves changing small details in routine and context.